bibliotechy/words/_posts/2020-04-27-temple-libraries-hathi-trust.markdown

 * access: allow, deny or blank
 * rights : many different values, none of which are important for our use case.

 The file is about 100Mb, so not enormous, but big enough that some process were a bit slow.
 There wasn't any documentation of the overlap file that I know of, but I was able to infer some stuff from browsing the data a bit, and from looking at Hathi's data documentation.

+*Update 4/30/2020*: Thanks to Graham Dethmers from HathiTrust, I know know there *is* [overlap report documentation](https://www.hathitrust.org/hathitrust-overlap-reports) as well as a [guide to adding ETAS records to your catalog](https://www.hathitrust.org/how-to-add-etas-records-to-your-catalog).

 During the ETAS, we will have access to all of the items with either `allow` or `deny` in the access column.
 If the access column is empty, it means Hathi does not have a copy of it, so there is nothing to link to, so we can effectively ignore those.